DavideBrex/SpikeFlow/README.md

 1. When you run SpikeFlow with Singularity ( ```--use-singularity```), you might get an error if you set the  ```-n``` flag.
 This happens ONLY at the first execution of the workflow.
 Remove the flag and it should work.

 2. The ``` --use-singularity```  option temporary requires about 7 GB of disk space to build the image from Docker Hub.
 If your ```/tmp``` directory is full, you'll encounter a ```No space left on device``` error.
 To avoid this, change the Singularity temp directory to a different disk by setting the ```SINGULARITY_TMPDIR``` environment variable.
 More details are available in the [Singularity guide on temporary folders](https://docs.sylabs.io/guides/latest/user-guide/build_env.html#temporary-folders).

+3. In case of errors during the execution, please make sure to check the log files of the failing snakemake rule in the log folders

+4. For the R scripts execution in SpikeFlow, the env variable R_LIBS_SITE has to be empty otherwise snakemake will look in that folder for R libraries.
+To avoid this you can use ```unset R_LIBS_SITE```.

 <a name="citation"></a>
 ## Citation